uea-teaching/computer-vision-2022/lectures/epipolar.md

 ::: notes
-We can observe another property of the epipoles. because the epipole is the projection along the epipolar axis - all epipolar lines pass through the epipole.
+We can observe another property of the epipoles.

+Because the epipole is the projection along the epipolar axis - all epipolar lines pass through the epipole.

 Picture the plane pivoting around the epipolar axis, all lines will pass through the epipole.

 :::

 # Summary {data-auto-animate="true}